Municipal Electric Aggregation

-I am located in Hawthorn Woods’ Village limit, have already switched to another ARES, but would like to join the program.
-Can I do this?
+5. I am located within Hawthorn Woods Village limits, but have already switched to another supplier.
+Can I still join the program?

 A Municipal Electric Aggregation Program was approved by voters in a November 6, 2012 referendum allowing the Village to seek pricing from an ICC- licensed alternative electric supplier.